xRuiAlves/FEUP-SOPE-TPs/README.md

-# SOPE-2017-18
+# SOPE 2017/18

-Sample programs and solved exercises from course "SOPE" (Operating Systems) from the Integrated Master's Degree in Computer Engineering at FEUP
+This repository contains solved exercises / sample problem solutions from the Curricular Unit "Sistemas Operativos" (Operating Systems) from the Integrated Master's Degree in Computer Engineering at FEUP.

+In this curricular unit we use C, Bash and study mainly the C operating system.